 In addition to structural work, you may also have to replace skirting boards, plaster, wallpaper, and/or paint.

 The cost for rising damp treatment depends on the size of your property and the scale of the problem.
-For a more accurate price, please contact us to arrange a free site survey where we will be able to provide you with a no-obligation quote after diagnosing the problem and understanding its severity.
+For a more accurate price, please contact us to arrange a site survey where we will be able to provide you with a no-obligation quote after diagnosing the problem and understanding its severity.

 Rising damp can be prevented by replacing your DPC every 30 years, tanking your basement, and avoiding butting objects against your home’s exterior walls.